 “Emotional marketing is a highly successful method that is used by marketers to both attract and retain customers.
-The main aim of emotional marketing is to connect to customers’ hearts.
+The main aim of emotional connection marketing is to connect to customers’ hearts.
 It is seen that emotional thoughts stimulate people’s minds faster than rational thoughts.”

 Unlike rational marketing, emotional marketing does not focus on conveying the factual benefits of a product to consumers.
-Instead, emotional marketing campaigns emphasize improving customer engagement by targeting human emotions and using emotional appeals.
+Instead, emotional connection marketing campaigns emphasize improving customer engagement by targeting human emotions and using emotional appeals.

 Emotional marketing strategies focus on achieving emotion-based responses from existing and potential customers by tapping into specific emotions like happiness, sadness, fear, anger, and surprise.
 Leading brands trigger the desired response by using emotional appeal effectively.

 They attract, engage, and retain customers by understanding the target audience and predicting how they will respond emotionally to the brand messaging.
 Also, leading brands these days make this form of marketing captivating and immersive using both conventional and digital marketing channels – packaging, merchandise, videos, podcasts, and social media.